 During the review, managers should agree an action plan with the colleague – a template for this is included in the review form.
 This sets out any improvements the colleague needs to make and by when, as well as any training or support that the manager will provide.

 If the manager has no significant concerns at the first review, then the colleague won’t usually have another formal review until the end of their probationary period.
 But of course regular feedback should continue and if any concerns arise, managers should discuss these informally with the colleague.
 And if things can’t be resolved informally, managers can decide to hold a Second Formal Probationary Review meeting (see below) at any point.

 Second Formal Probationary Period Review

-If there are any areas of significant concern at the first review, the manager should agree a date for a Second Formal Probationary Period Review - usually four weeks later - and confirm this to the colleague in template letter PP2.
+If there are any areas of significant concern at the first review, the manager should agree a date for a Second Formal Probationary Period Review (form below) - usually four weeks later - and confirm this to the colleague in template letter PP2 (below).
 Again, colleagues can be accompanied by either a trade union representative or a work colleague if they like.

 End of Probationary Period Formal Review

-At the end of the probationary period, all colleagues will have an End of Probationary Period Formal Review Meeting – template invite letter (PP3) and review form on the Intranet.
+At the end of the probationary period, all colleagues will have an End of Probationary Period Formal Review Meeting – template invite letter (PP3) and review form below.
 Again, colleagues can be accompanied by either a trade union representative or a work colleague if they like.